Frequently Asked Questions

 A contestant wishing to make a release from a rodeo must leave a message on the answering machine at 928-684-9566 for the rodeo secretary no later than three hours prior to the performance/slack.

 Q. WHAT HAPPENS TO MY PAYOFF CHECK IF I DON’T PICK IT UP?

 A. The rodeo secretaries mail the remaining checks to the National Office when they send in their results.
 We then mail out these checks to the address you have provided.
 If you want to receive your check sooner, please leave the rodeo secretary a self-addressed, stamped envelope and she will mail your check out.

 Q. HOW SOON DO THE RESULTS GET POSTED ON THE WEB SITE?

 A. The secretary mails the rodeo results to the National Office, which must be postmarked no later than 5 days after the rodeo(s).
 Once the National Office receives the results, they verify them to be correct, double checking timers’ & judges’ sheets, and then the official results will be posted on the web site.
 This process can take up to 3 weeks, although we strive to have them on the web site within 2 weeks after the end of the rodeo.

-Beginning in 2017, we will post "Unofficial Results" on the website within a couple of days after the end of the rodeo.
+We will post “Unofficial Results” on the website within a couple of days after the end of the rodeo.
 During the summer months, when we have the majority of our rodeos, time frames may be a bit longer.

 Q. CAN I PAY FEES WITH A CANADIAN CHECK?

-A. No Canadian Checks will be accepted at the National Office or NSPRA rodeos due to the high bank charges.
+No Canadian Checks will be accepted at the National Office or NSPRA rodeos due to the high bank charges.